-5.2.1.4 Bicycle Facilities
+Bicycle Facilities

 Bicycling is an important and growing mode of travel for people in cities across the country.
 When appropriately planned, bicycle routes have a role in reducing congestion, improving air quality, providing travel choices, encouraging exercise and recreation, and providing greater mobility for those without access to a vehicle.
-Existing bicycle facilities and descriptions are coordinated and consistent with Bike Yakima the Bicycle Master Plan (City of Yakima, 2017).
+Existing bicycle facilities and descriptions are coordinated and consistent with the Bicycle Master Plan (City of Yakima, 2017).

 There are a range of bicycle treatments available for cities to provide comfortable space for cyclists of all ages and abilities.
 The City of Yakima has three types of bicycle treatments: shared lanes, bicycle lanes, and shared-use trails.
-Existing bicycle facilities are shown in Exhibit 5-5 and described in the sections that follow.
+Existing bicycle facilities are shown in Exhibit 5-4 and described in the sections that follow.